horizontal-nav FIXED

 Winter Warriors

 Winter Warriors is a running club that encourages students at Clay to keep in shape during the winter, even when the weather is cold and snowy.
-We run outside every time; no indoor running.
-The club begins in January and continues through early March.
+We run outside every time; minimal time indoors.
 It is recommended that students be able to run at least 1.5 miles without stopping.
+As this is preparation for track, students should have their physical and consent forms on file.
+Students may come on the days they're able.

 Allison Martin